-\item \textit{Fusions of Dialogue Systems} --- \textit{pre-trained language models (PLMs).} Traditional NLMs requires extensive hand-crafted features selection and domain-specific knowledge, making them cumbersome and time-consuming to develop for each task.
+\textit{Fusions of Dialogue Systems} --- \textit{pre-trained language models (PLMs).} Traditional NLMs requires extensive hand-crafted features selection and domain-specific knowledge, making them cumbersome and time-consuming to develop for each task.
 However, with the advent of deep learning and large-scale language corpora, \textbf{pre-trained language models (PLMs)} emerged as a groundbreaking solution.
 These models are pre-trained on massive amounts of unlabeled text data, capturing rich semantic and syntactic patterns \citep{devlin-etal-2019-bert,gpt,gpt2}.
 By leveraging pre-training, subsequent fine-tuning on specific tasks becomes more accessible, enabling the models to adapt quickly and achieve impressive results with minimal task-specific data.
 In the realm of dialogue systems, DialoGPT exemplifies this approach by undergoing pre-training on 147 million conversation-like exchanges extracted from Reddit comment chains and then finetuning on a few training examples to generate more relevant, informative, and context-consistent responses \cite{zhang-etal-2020-dialogpt}.
 This paradigm, commonly known as \textit{pre-train and finetune} \cite{pengfeiliu_survey}, leads to the resulting model as \textbf{pre-trained dialogue model (PDM)} that undergoes fine-tuning using a dialogue corpus.
-It is worth noting that the major differences between PDMs lies in the the corpus used for training and the backbone language models adopted, such as PLATO \citep{plato,plato-2}, BlenderBot \citep{blenderbot}, Meena \citep{meena}, Pangu-bot \citep{mi2022pangubot}, PLUG \citep{damo2022plug}, and etc. In addition, there is an increasing focus on the fusion of different tasks inside TOD (e.g., End-2-end TOD), TOD with ODD, and propose \textbf{Unified Dialogue System (UniDS)} in this period (Figure~\ref{fig:pub_year}).
+It is worth noting that the major differences between PDMs lies in the the data used for training and the backbone language models adopted, such as PLATO \citep{plato,plato-2}, BlenderBot \citep{blenderbot}, Meena \citep{meena}, Pangu-bot \citep{mi2022pangubot}, PLUG \citep{bi-etal-2020-palm}, and etc. During this stage, there is an increasing focus on the different level of fusion: 1) different sub-tasks inside TOD, resulting in end-2-end TOD \citep{qin-etal-2023-end}, 2) TOD with ODD, resulting in unified dialogue system.